RBigData/ornl_tutorial_2018/README.md

 # Tutorial

 Materials for 2018 ORNL tutorial.

-More information soon...
+Handouts, including pdf renderings of the slides are in the `handouts/` tree.
+Dockerfiles used to build images used in the tutorial are in the `Docker/` subtree.